EEEManchester/3-solvers-to-ODEs/README.md

 ## Explanation about plots

 ### OED45
-1. Plots
-Plots show the measured velocity v in Yb taken from dataset '\XYPSI\XYPSI_1\' against the estimated velocity in Yb for the classical parametric model.
+1. Plots show the measured velocity v in Yb taken from dataset '\XYPSI\XYPSI_1\' against the estimated velocity in Yb for the classical parametric model.
 Fv is the control input.
 Yb is the y axis in body-fixed frame.

 ![OED_45](https://user-images.githubusercontent.com/77399327/114861698-2f9ea400-9e20-11eb-96ad-68707e82ad66.jpg)

-2. Quiverplot

 ### Runge-Kutta Method